 How to Price a Linestriping Job Profitably

-Which Traffic Paint Is Right For You?
+Which Traffic Paint Is Right For Painting Parking Lots?

-You might think of the water-based paints as best for general purposes or as your only option where local laws specify.
+You might think of water-based paints as best for general purposes or as your only option where local laws specify.
 If you want to paint parking lot areas surrounding a small business or a shopping center, the water-based paints will work just fine, as long as you choose one formulated for asphalt and concrete.

 Even mall owners with heavy traffic often choose water-based simply because they dry faster.
-That way the parking area is closed to traffic for as short a time as possible.
+That way, the parking area is closed to traffic for as short a time as possible.

 Shop Line Striping Paint and Stencils